 We are subject to survey and inspection every two years to assess compliance with program standards and may be subject to additional unannounced inspections.
-Laboratories performing high complexity testing are required to meet more stringent requirements than laboratories performing less complex tests.
-In addition, a laboratory like ours that is certified as "high complexity" under CLIA may obtain analyte-specific reagents, which are used to develop LDTs.
+Laboratories performing high-complexity testing are required to meet more stringent requirements than laboratories performing less complex tests.
+In addition, a laboratory like ours that is certified as "high complexity" under CLIA may obtain analyte-specific reagents, which are used to develop laboratory developed tests, or LDTs.